gaborvecsei/Machine-Learning-Inference-With-GitHub-Actions/README.md

 <img src="art/job_steps.png" alt="job steps">

+## Try it out :sunglasses:

+Just go to an issue at this repository and then leave a comment with the `/predict` prefic and then 4 numbers separated by spaces.
+Just like the example above.

+>  /predict 5.6 2.9 3.6 1.3

 ## Files

 - `action.yml`: Describes the action which build a Docker image and performs the comment parsing and inference